Exclusives

 CRM Buyer: What are some current trends you see happening in the CRM space?

-One of the first things that stands out to me is that, ironically, despite all the money that is spent on CRM overall, sales reps aren’t spending that much time there.
+Brian Signorelli: One of the first things that stands out to me is that, ironically, despite all the money that is spent on CRM overall, sales reps aren’t spending that much time there.
 Instead, reps are using all these tools that are connected in some way to CRM, like email or sales acceleration.
 As a former sales rep, I get that.

-The second big trend that I see is that the sales tech ecosystem is really booming.
+The second big trend I see is that the sales tech ecosystem is really booming.
 The space has attracted billions of dollars in venture capital.
 The third is integration and migration, and the fourth is reporting.
 With so many different tools now, we’re seeing a rise in reporting platforms.

 Finally, while larger businesses have widely adopted CRM, the one group that’s lagging behind is businesses with fewer than 10 employees, and they’re going to be catching up.

-CRM Buyer: Is CRM important for those smaller businesses?
+Is CRM important for those smaller businesses?

 When you connect all the marketing data you have and plug that information into CRM, it transforms into something that provides actionable intelligence for creating a really cohesive and powerful buyer or customer experience.

-CRM Buyer: What is the key to building deep and lasting relationships with customers?
+What is the key to building deep and lasting relationships with customers?

-One part is about the value that you’re providing to the customers, and the second part is the trust.
+Signorelli: One part is about the value that you’re providing to the customers, and the second part is the trust.
 When I say value, I mean the customer does not have just a relationship of convenience with you.
 You need to show over time that you offer the best solution relative to any other products out there.

 When I say trust, I mean you actually deliver on your promise and do the right thing when something doesn’t go right.
-This involves being really transparent, and owning it when things go wrong.
+This involves being really transparent and owning it when things go wrong.

 Speed is another part of that.
 We live in the age of convenience, an on-demand world, so when there are issues, the ability to respond to issues really quickly matters a lot.